-Donald K. Ross is a political consultant, lawyer, and left-wing political activist credited with proposing the model of the Public Interest Research Groups (PIRGs) in the 1970s alongside activist Ralph Nader.
+Donald K. Ross was a political consultant, lawyer, and left-wing political activist credited with proposing the model of the Public Interest Research Groups (PIRGs) in the 1970s alongside activist Ralph Nader.
 The PIRGs, state-based policy advocacy groups, operate under the national U.S. Public Interest Research Group (US-PIRG); US-PIRG and numerous other left-wing policy advocacy groups, including the canvassing services group Fund for the Public Interest, are controlled by the umbrella group Public Interest Network.
+Ross died in 2022.

 Donald Ross attended Fordham University in New York and was student body president at the university in 1965.
 He took the New York state bar exam in 1970 prior to beginning his career in left-wing community organizing with NYPIRG later that year.
 Ross reportedly has “a Peace Corps background.”

-Ross is married to Helen Klein Ross, a novelist and poet.
-They have two daughters.
+Ross was married to Helen Klein Ross, a novelist and poet.
+They had two daughters.
 In 2010, the couple purchased the historic Connecticut mansion, Holleywood, for $900,000.

 Action for a Change (1971)